Area F Frequently Asked Questions

 - 5. How are courses approved for Area F at SJSU?

 - To obtain Area F approval, courses must go through the normal curriculum review and approval process.
 Courses approved at the department level will then be submitted for consideration to the Area F GE Review Panel (GRP), which will forward their recommendation to the GE Advisory Committee (GEAC).

 - 6. What Area F courses are available at SJSU?

-- For 2021-22, six Area F courses have been approved.
+- As of 2023-24, 11 Area F courses have been approved.
 These courses are listed in the Academic Catalog, and include both lower division and upper division courses.
 Upper division Area F courses are appropriate for students who have completed written communication (GE Area A2) and Critical Thinking (GE Area A3).
 We anticipate that additional Area F courses will be approved in the next few years.

 - 7. Can Area F courses be substituted or waived?

 - No. There are no waivers or substitutions allowed for Area F courses, per the CSU GE Breadth Requirements (EO 1100).

 - 8. Can students take Area F courses at community colleges?

 - 9. How will these GE changes impact high-unit majors at SJSU?